 In 2020, the Board determined to appoint a further Non-Executive Director, who would bring further skills and experience to the Board.
 This appointment exercise concluded with the appointment of Joanne Lake, who was appointed as a Director of the Company with effect from 1 January 2021.
-Further details on Joanne's appointment can be found above.
+Further details on Joanne's appointment can be found on page 30.